moulos-lab/better4u/01_genetic_data_analysis_plan/docker/Instructions.md

 Container Instructions
 =============================================================================
+# Installation
+Follow the instructions in the Apptainer/Singularity docs.
+If you do not have root access, see this: https://apptainer.org/admin-docs/master/installation.html#unprivileged-non-setuid-installation

-# Download and Build Instructions
+# Download and Build Image

 ## Apptainer/Singularity
 Download and build an Apptainer/Singularity compatible image from the Docker image on Docker Hub.